Road surface marking: Preformed polymer tape

 The life of the preformed polymer tapes can vary based on the applications.
 If applied correctly, they can last between 4 and 8 years.
 However, there have been cases where tape failures start soon after the installation.
 Conditions that may contribute to tape failure are cold weather at installation, surface preparation, and workmanship.
-A technique to minimize the tape being scraped off by snowplows is sandblasting a groove into the surface and fixing the tape onto this groove.
+A technique to minimise the tape being scraped off by snowploughs is sandblasting a groove into the surface and fixing the tape onto this groove.
 This technique diminishes the advantage of low labor cost of the tapes.

 The preformed polymer tape markings are slippery when wet, especially in large sections such as crosswalks, and caution should be used due to poor wet traction.

 Epoxy

 Epoxy consists of parts: a pigmented resin base and catalyst.
-The two parts are mixed in a specialized truck for epoxy marking application.
+The two parts are mixed in a specialised truck for epoxy marking application.
 The epoxy is then heated prior to spraying onto road surface.
 Retroreflective glass beads are applied using a separate bead gun behind the epoxy spray gun.
-Typically, epoxy markings last about 4 years.
+Typically, epoxy markings last about four years.

 Epoxy has been in use since the late 1970s and has gained popularity over the 1990s as the technology has become more affordable and reliable.
 This material competes directly with plastic with respect to usage and cost.

 Glass beads

 Glass beads composed of soda lime glass are essential for providing retroreflectivity in many kinds of road markings.
-Retroreflectivity occurs when incident light from vehicles is refracted within glass beads that are imbedded in road markings and then reflected back into the driver's field of view.
+Retroreflectivity occurs when incident light from vehicles is refracted within glass beads that are embedded in road markings and then reflected back into the driver's field of view.

 To install glass beads, line painters often use hand dispensers or glass bead dispensers.
 No matter what tool they use, the line paint should be wet when applying the reflective glass.
-It is important that the reflective glass beads is not mixed with paint.
+It is important that the reflective glass beads not be mixed with paint.
 They must sit on top of the paint to catch the light from the vehicles.

 In the United States, the demand for glass beads has led to importing from countries using outdated manufacturing regulations and techniques.
-These techniques include the use of heavy metals such as arsenic, antimony, and lead during the manufacturing process as decolourizing and fining agents.
+These techniques include the use of heavy metals such as arsenic, antimony, and lead during the manufacturing process as decolourising and fining agents.
 It has been found that the heavy metals become incorporated into the bead's glass matrix and may leach under environmental conditions that roads experience.

 Abrasion may dislodge these beads from the road marking itself, and the reaction of these beads with an aqueous environment vastly accelerates their decomposition and heavy metal release.
 During both routine road marking removal and harsh environmental conditions, these glass beads can degrade and leach incorporated heavy metals.
 There are other, non-toxic metals that can achieve the same results.
 These may include zirconium, tungsten, titanium, and barium.